openteamsinc/closember/README.md

 The website content is licensed under a [CC-BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).

-The Hero illustration is licensed under a [CC-BY-NC-SA 4.0 license](http://creativecommons.org/licenses/by-nc/4.0/) and attribution should be given to [Irina Fumarel](https://irinafumarel.ro/).
+The website Hero illustration is licensed under a [CC-BY-NC 4.0 license](http://creativecommons.org/licenses/by-nc/4.0/) and attribution should be given to [Irina Fumarel](https://irinafumarel.ro/).